TheGoodlike13/liberty_or_death/README.md

 Well my stupid network adapter tries to renew the bloody thing... but when it gets the response, it pretends it didn't.
-So it just spams the server a few times and gives up for that time.
+So it just spams the server a few times and gives up for a while.
 It repeats this procedure at intervals until the lease expires.
-Then it finally 'gets' it, restarts the process from the beginning, and now that it's not an extension, correctly handles it an restores the connection.
+Then it has to restart the process from the beginning, and now that it's not an extension of the lease, correctly handles it and restores the connection.
 Doesn't sound that bad, right?

 Well, setting aside spontaneous disconnections from *everything*, at some point